vatesfr/xen-orchestra/docs/docs/backup_howto.md

 ### VM restore
 - Restore a VM to the same host/pool or another location.
-- When restoring, Xen Orchestra can attempt a **delta restore**, which reuses the current VM disk to speed up the process.
+- When restoring, Xen Orchestra can attempt a **differential restore**, which reuses the current VM disk to speed up the process.

 ### File restore
 - Access individual files within a VM backup